flexibleidealist/tiny-library/README.md

         {
             "id": "recTabfp2VKpQwrqp",
             "fields": {
-                "title": "The Communist Manifesto",
-                "author-last": "Marx",
-                "author-first": "Karl",
-                "second-author-last": "Engels",
-                "second-author-first": "Frederick",
+                "author": "Karl Marx, Frederick Engels",
-                "recommendation": "the most important document of the 19th century" },
+                "recommendation": "the most important document of the 19th century", "title": "The Communist Manifesto"
+            },
             "createdTime": "2021-06-28T22:35:24.000Z"
         },
         {
             "id": "rectcuYTabv20MdR0",
             "fields": {
-                "title": "State and Revolution",
-                "author-last": "Lenin",
-                "author-first": "Vladimir",
+                "author": "Vladimir Lenin",
-                "recommendation": "bruh, if you want to overthrow the state, you better know what the state is first!"
+                "recommendation": "bruh, if you want to overthrow the state, you better know what the state is first!", "title": "State and Revolution"
             },
             "createdTime": "2021-06-28T22:35:24.000Z"
         },
         {
             "id": "recgGU2UUiJqWuWLz",
             "fields": {
-                "title": "Social Reform or Revolution?",
-                "author-last": "Luxemburg",
-                "author-first": "Rosa",
+                "author": "Rosa Luxemburg",
-                "recommendation": "reforming the current system? overthrowing it entirely? can we do both? still so relevant today"
+                "recommendation": "reforming the current system? overthrowing it entirely? can we do both? still so relevant today", "title": "Social Reform or Revolution?"
             },
             "createdTime": "2021-06-28T22:35:24.000Z"
         }